POLICY AND INNOVATION GROUP

 Latest Updates

-The Ocean Energy Policymakers Toolkit
+The Offshore Renewable Energy Policymakers Toolkit

 Forming a clear, consistent and coordinated policy framework is a vital step in helping to accelerate the commercialisation and long-term viability of the ocean energy sector.
 For prospective policy-makers, attempting to do so can raise many questions:

-• What represents a realistic deployment target?
+• What represents a realistic deployment target and timeline?

-• What are the potential socio-economic benefits?
+• What are the potential socio-economic benefits that the UK can expect to gain?

 Read more and download the reports.